jjtippetts/587_final_project/BenchmarkDesign.md

 ## Performance Experiment Design
 Queries are expected to run around half a minute.

 **1.**
 * i.
 What performance issue are you testing?
+Compare Query performance of an index on struct data type (postgres) and no index on struct data type (Big Query).
 * ii.
 What data sets will you include in the test?
 Will you use a single size data set or will you use multiple data sets of different sizes?
+We will be using a slightly modified schema of the wisconsin benchmark schema that includes custom data types.
+These custom datatypes will be structs that contain a unique integer and unique string that are copies of the unique2 and stringu1 attributes.
+The table will be a single size of 100k tuples.
 * iii.
 What queries will you run? (provide the SQL)

+SELECT COUNT(customDataType.structNum) AS customInt
+FROM 100Ktup
+WHERE customDataType.structNum BETWEEN 0 AND 99

+SELECT COUNT(customDataType.structNum) AS customInt
+FROM 100Ktup
+WHERE customDataType.structNum BETWEEN 792 AND 1791

 * iv.
 What results do you expect to get?
+It is expected that postgres will have better performance because of the ability to have indexes on custom data types.

 **2.**
 * i.
 What performance issue are you testing?
-Compare Query performance of an index on struct data type (postgres) and no index on struct data type (Big Query).
 * ii.
 What data sets will you include in the test?
 Will you use a single size data set or will you use multiple data sets of different sizes?
-We Will be using a slightly modified schema of the wisconsin benchmark schema that includes custom data types.
-These custom datatypes will be structs that contain a unique integer and unique string that are copies of the unique2 and stringu1 attributes.
-The table will be a single size of 100k tuples.
 * iii.
 What queries will you run? (provide the SQL)

-SELECT COUNT(customDataType.structNum) AS customInt FROM 100Ktup
-WHERE customDataType.structNum BETWEEN 0 AND 99

-SELECT COUNT(customDataType.structNum) AS customInt FROM 100Ktup
-WHERE customDataType.structNum BETWEEN 792 AND 1791

 * iv.
 What results do you expect to get?
-It is expected that postgres will have better performance because of the ability to have indexes on custom data types.

 **3.**

 * i.
 What performance issue are you testing?
 * ii.
 What data sets will you include in the test?
 Will you use a single size data set or will you use multiple data sets of different sizes?
 * iii.
 What queries will you run? (provide the SQL)
 * iv.
 What results do you expect to get?

 **4.**

 * i.
 What performance issue are you testing?